Hermannsburg, Northern Territory: Demographics

 At the 2011 census, Hermannsburg had a population of 625, of whom 537 (86 per cent) identified as Aboriginal.

+By the 2021 census, the suburb had decreased in population to 551, of whom 491 (89.1 per cent) identified as Aboriginal.

 History

 19th century

 Hermannsburg was established on 4 June 1877 at a sacred site known as Ntaria, which was associated with the Aranda ratapa dreaming.
-It was conceived as an Aboriginal mission by two Lutheran missionaries, A. Hermann Kempe (from Dauben, near Dresden) and Wilhelm F. Schwarz (from Württemberg) of the Hermannsburg Mission from Germany, who had travelled overland from Bethany in the Barossa Valley in South Australia.
+It was conceived as an Aboriginal mission by two Lutheran missionaries, Hermann Kempe (from Dauban, near Dresden) and Wilhelm F. Schwarz (from Württemberg) of the Hermannsburg Mission from Germany, who had travelled overland from Bethany in the Barossa Valley in South Australia.
 They named their new mission among the Arrernte people after Hermannsburg in Germany where they had trained.

 They arrived with 37 horses, 20 cattle and nearly 2000 sheep, five dogs and chickens.
-Construction began on the first building in late June 1877 made from wood and reed grass.
+Construction began on the first building in late June 1877, made from wood and reed grass.
 By August a stockyard, kitchen and living quarters were also completed.
 They had nearly no contact with Aboriginal people in the first few months, although their activities were being observed.
-At the end of August a group of 15 Arrernte men visited the mission camping near the settlement.
+At the end of August, a group of 15 Arrernte men visited the mission camping near the settlement.
 Realising that communication was difficult, the missionaries quickly learnt the local Arrernte language.

 A third missionary, Louis Schulze (from Saxony), arrived in Adelaide in October 1877, accompanying three additional lay workers and the wives of Kempe and Schwarz.
 With the additional workers, five buildings were complete by December 1878.
-By 1880 at church was constructed with the assistance of Aboriginal labour and the first church service took place on 12 November followed by school on 14 November.
+By 1880, a church was constructed with the assistance of Aboriginal labour, and the first church service took place on 12 November, followed by school on 14 November.
 The first Aboriginal baptisms took place and in 1887 as many as 20 young people were baptised.

 A 54-page dictionary of 1750 words was published in 1890.
 In 1891 the mission published an Arrernte-language book on Christian instruction and worship, containing a catechism, stories from the Bible, psalms, prayers and 53 hymns.
 In the same year, the Royal Society of South Australia published Schulze's thesis on the habits and customs of the local Aboriginal people and the geography of the Finke River area.